Thiago-Martins05/odonto-center/README.md

 **Odonto Center** is a modern, comprehensive web application designed for dental clinic management.
 Built with Next.js 15, it provides a seamless experience for both patients and administrators, featuring online appointment scheduling, complete administrative dashboard, and automated email notifications.

+### Project Status

+✅ **Production Ready** - The project has been cleaned and optimized for production deployment.
+All unnecessary development files, debug scripts, and test files have been removed, leaving only essential components for a clean, maintainable codebase.

 ### Key Features

 - **Modern Interface**: Responsive and intuitive design with Tailwind CSS